-What makes data standardisation so complex and why is it crucial that it’s done right?
+What makes data standardization so complex, and why is it crucial that it’s done right?

-However, one notable challenge remains – how can financial institutions ensure the data being fed into their risk models by the countless different financial software providers their customers use is standardised?
+However, one notable challenge remains – how can financial institutions ensure the data being fed into their risk models by the countless different financial software providers their customers use is standardized?

-Necessity – what is data standardisation and why do we need it?
+Necessity – what is data standardization, and why do we need it?

 When money is at stake, having absolute confidence in the inputted data is essential.
-To ensure this, a data standardisation process must be put in place.
+To ensure this, a data standardization process must be put in place.

-Therefore, data standardisation is arguably one of the most important and complex processes when a customer contributes their data to their provider via an API integration.
+Therefore, data standardization is arguably one of the most important and complex processes when a customer contributes their data to their provider via an API integration.

-The challenge – why is data standardisation so complex?
+The challenge – why is data standardization so complex?

 Different accounting platforms run on all sorts of different data types, varying in structure, complexity, and approach.

-So, what are the areas calling for thorough standardisation?
+So, what are the areas calling for thorough standardization?

 Let us take a look at a few obvious examples: